ItzDerock/advent-of-code-2023/README.md

 I did took two different approaches to solve part1/part2.
 Not sure which is more efficient.

 ### Day 4
-no nodes, solution was pretty straightforward
+no notes, solution was pretty straightforward